 Article 20: Application of Normal Clearance Procedures to Cross-Border Movement of Goods by Railway

-The Contracting Parties undertake to establish customs, sanitary and phytosanitary facilities at the border stations to conduct cross-border procedures for animals, plants and goods clearance, as identified under Article 8 and Annex 5.
-Notwithstanding the progressive adoption of facilitated border crossing formalities under Article 13, normal import/export clearance procedures shall apply to the cross-border movement of animal, plants and goods by railway.
+The Contracting Parties undertake to establish customs, sanitary and phytosanitary facilities at the border stations to conduct cross-border procedures for animals, plants and goods clearance, as identified under two future dedicated Annexes to be adopted by the Contracting Parties.
+Notwithstanding the progressive adoption of facilitated border crossing formalities under a future dedicated Annex to be adopted by the Contracting Parties, normal import/export clearance procedures shall apply to the cross-border movement of animal, plants and goods by railway.

 Article 21: Transit Movement of Goods by Railway

-21.1 The Contracting Parties shall grant freedom of transit through their territories for the transit movement of goods by railway.
+21.1 The Contracting Parties shall grant freedom of transit through their territories for the transit movement of goods by railway in accordance with the laws of the transit country.

-21.2 The transit movement of goods by railway shall be exempt from any customs duties and taxes.
+21.2 The transit movement of goods by railway shall be exempt from customs duties and import taxes.

-21.3 Charges levied on goods in transit shall only be cost related, as determined in Annex 13.
+21.3 Charges levied on goods in transit shall only be cost related, as determined in a future dedicated Annex to be adopted by the Contracting Parties.

+21.4 Under the premise of not affecting a Contracting Party’s right to tax its residents, when a railway transport operator from other Contracting Parties carries out cross-border railway transit of goods to or across one Contracting Party’s territory, the income is exempted from corporate income tax.

 Article 22: Exemption from Physical Customs Inspection, Bond Deposit, and Escort for the Transit Movement of Goods by Railway